I love how they mix well with my other plants

-Jack in the Pulpit is a herbaceous perennial plant also known by several other names: bog onion, brown dragon, Indian turnip, wild turnip and American wake robin.
-From a corm, a long stem is produced.
+Jack in the Pulpit is a herbaceous perennial plant also known by several other names: bog onion, brown dragon, Indian turnip, wild turnip, and American wake robin.
+From a corm, a long stem produced.
 A top of the stem is three leaves grouped.
-The leaves measure 3 to 6 inches long by 1 to 3 inches wide.
-They surround a hooded cup or spathe a stalk or bulb.
-The bulb can be green, pink, white or red.
-This forms the Jack in the Pulpit plant's appearance.
+The leaves measure 3 to 6 inches long by 1 to 3 inches wide; They surround a hooded cup or spathe a stalk or bulb.
+The bulb can be green, pink, white, or red; This forms the Jack in the Pulpit plant's appearance.

 Jack in the Pulpit is poisonous if eaten because it contains oxalic acid.
 The roots at eaten.
 If raw, they cause blisters and pain.
 The roots can be eaten if peeled, cut up into small chunks and roasted at least an hour first.
 It is native to the lower 48 states and some parts of Canada.
 It grows in the hardiness zones 2 through 7.